JiaxiLi1995/REITs/README.md

 * The second file here is called Betas.Rmd, in which I analyze the beta distributions for REIT and non-REIT. [***Here***](https://github.com/JiaxiLi1995/REITs/blob/master/Betas.md) is the result of Beta Analysis.

 * The third file here is called Sector.Rmd, in which I calculate the sector betas. [***Here***](https://github.com/JiaxiLi1995/REITs/blob/master/Sector.md) is the result of Sector Beta Analysis.

+* The fourth file here is called ECC.Rmd, in which I calculate and compare the distribution of Equity Cost of Capital. [***Here***](https://github.com/JiaxiLi1995/REITs/blob/master/ECC.md) is the result of Equity Cost of Capital Analysis.